Hylingwithey History, Family Crest & Coats of Arms

 Early Origins of the Hylingwithey family

-Yorkshire at Illingworth, a village that dates back to 1276 when it was first listed as Illingworthe.
-CITATION[CLOSE]
+The surname Hylingwithey was first found in Yorkshire at Illingworth, a village that dates back to 1276 when it was first listed as Illingworthe.

-Another 99 words (7 lines of text) are included under the topic Early Hylingwithey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hylingwithey research.
+Another 50 words (4 lines of text) are included under the topic Early Hylingwithey History in all our PDF Extended History products and printed products wherever possible.

 Hylingwithey Spelling Variations